FlakM/blog/content/posts/rust_interview_questions.md

 Be sure to be **respectful** - on either side.

-Apart from domain knowledge try to check/present **creativity**, ability to **express thought process** of interviewer.
+Apart from domain knowledge try to check/present **creativity** and ability to **express thought processes**.

-Whole experience should feel like group of old friends having a good chat about compilers and GNU/Linux with a cup of coffee or a nice pint of craft beer.
+The whole experience should feel like a group of old friends having a good chat about compilers and GNU/Linux with a cup of coffee or a nice pint of craft beer.
 [It's chaos, be kind!](https://www.youtube.com/watch?v=sicUhD1n-es)